larryebaum/chef-evaluation/README.md

 - vagrant box: bento/ubuntu-16.04
 - vagrant box: archlinux/archlinux
 - chefdk (tested v2.5.3)
+- WWW Internet access
+- Automate License key

+!Warning!
+This is running a number of machines on a local environment.
+As such, it is a resource hog.
+Attention to available resources is advised.

+- tested on MacBook Pro w/ 7GB free physical mem
+- a2+chef+2 nodes used 5.2GB memory & 1GB on disk

 Quick Start:
 - Clone this repo and `cd a2-testing`
 - Create ./automate.license with a valid Automate license.
 Otherwise, add it when logging in for the first time
-- From the base directory run `./chef-infra.sh setup`
+- From the base directory run `chef-infra setup`
 - Log in & Download 'DevSec Linux Security Baseline' from the Asset Store

-- look at `./chef-infra.sh -h` for more info & teardown instructions
+- Look at `chef-infra -h` for more info & teardown instructions

+Details:
-* For setup details see the step-by-step setup instructions in the Vagrantfile .vm.provision sections
+* Step-by-step setup instructions are best viewed in the Vagrantfile `.vm.provision` sections

 create/install a single node only
 - vagrant up [a2|srvr|node1[n]]